kanehara/patdoc/README.md

 The routes can be found in `src/routes`

+### Medical record file uploads

+File uploads will be stored in `/tmp/patdoc/patient/:patientId/medicalRecord/:medicalRecordId`.
+Where `:patientId` is the patient's ID and `:medicalRecordId` is a UUID for the medical record file.
+Ideally, files would eventually be stored in a DB such as Mongo with GridFs.

 ## Nice to Have's

 The following would be nice to have's that were not implemented